SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 # DrawingCanvas

-`DrawingCanvas<TPixel>` is the high-level drawing surface used by ImageSharp.Drawing.
+`DrawingCanvas` is the high-level drawing surface used by ImageSharp.Drawing.
 It lets the library expose one drawing model while supporting very different execution targets:

 - CPU rasterization into memory
 - GPU execution through native surfaces